 If you’ve recently enrolled in Medicare, you may be wondering who sells Medicare Advantage plans in your area.
 Medicare Advantage is offered by private insurance companies who are contracted with Medicare to cover your healthcare services.

-In this article, we’ll review what you need to know about Medicare Advantage, how to enroll in a Medicare Advantage plan, and what to expect from the companies that offer Medicare Advantage plans.
+In this article, we’ll review what you need to know about Medicare Advantage, how to enroll, and what to expect from the companies that offer these plans.

 - prescription drugs